mia-platform/console-mcp-server/README.md

 1. To run the server in a container, you will need to have [Docker] installed.
 1. Once Docker is installed, you will also need to ensure Docker is running.
-1. Lastly you will need to [Create a Mia-Platform Service Account].
-For now the only authentication method supported is the `Client Secret Basic` one.
+1. Lastly you will need to a way ot authenticate to your Mia-Platform Console installation, you either have to:
+    - [Create a Mia-Platform Service Account] with `Client Secret Basic` authorization mode (the only one supported at this time) the `Client Secret Basic` one.
+    - Use miactl authentication: if you have [`miactl`][miactl] installed you can run any command to login, the same session will then be used by the mcp server to authenticate.

+> [!WARNING]
+> When using miactl session, auto-refresh by the MCP Server is not currently supported,
+> once the session created with miactl expires you have to refresh it with miactl again.
+---
+> [!IMPORTANT]
+> When using miactl session, the host you provide to the MCP Server **MUST** be the exact same as the one
+> you have logged in with miactl, including scheme and any possible trailing slash.

 ## Installation